 Was the email actually meant to go to you?

-Party HQ, in particular, is increasingly segmenting the emails it sends out.
-So it’s always a good idea to try to be as specific as possible about which email(s) have not been received and then ask email@example.com.
+Lib Dem HQ, in particular, is increasingly segmenting the emails it sends out.
+So it’s always a good idea to be as specific as possible about which email(s) have not been received and then ask firstname.lastname@example.org.

-But as a general guide there are four main groups of emails which come out from the party HQ in Great George Street:
+In addition, as a general guide there are three main groups of emails which come out from Lib Dem HQ:

-- Campaigns messages: sent to current party members, supporters, and people HQ think might be interested in the campaign.
+- Campaigns messages: sent to current party members, supporters, and people HQ think might be interested in a particular campaign.
 Signing up on the campaign’s page is the best way to stay informed.
-For example, to receive emails about Brexit, sign up to the Brexit campaign on the party website.

 - Announcements: these too are sent to current party members, supporters, and people HQ think might be interested.